SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Note that after the execution of the final run, your post-processing routine will be called again as usual.

+    **IMPORTANT**: If you use immediate post-processing, the results that are passed to your post-processing function are not sorted by their run indices but by finishing time!

 * ``continuable``